msoute/vertx-deploy-tools/README.md

 #### Aws AutoScaling Configuration Options
 * **autoScalingGroupId** : The auto scaling group to get the list of instances from.
 * **ignoreInStandby** : When true, any instance that is in standby in the auto scaling group will also be added as host to deploy to.
-InStandby instances will always be deployed to first. (default : *false*)
+InStandby instances will always be deployed to first. (default : *true*)
 * **decrementDesiredCapacity** Decrement configured desired capacity with 1 to make sure that configured policies won't launch a new instance (default : *true*)
 * **maxCapacity** : If Strategy is KEEP_CAPACITY, the capacity of the group wil never grow greater than **maxCapacity**.
 Defaults to max capacity in configured in auto scaling group.
 * **minCapacity** : If Strategy is GUARANTEE_MINIMUM and a deploy failed the build wil also fail if the capacity drops under the configured minimum. (default : *1*)